Classes Taught by Vicky Newman, MS, RDN

 Bones are dynamic and continue to rebuild themselves, even as we age.
 Bone remodeling is supported by a healthy diet and by regular physical activity.
 This presentation will focus on dietary choices that help calcium stay in our bones and out of our blood vessels to support both bone strength and arterial flexibility.
 Adequate calcium, vitamin D, vitamin K, and several trace minerals are all important, as is enough protein and alkaline minerals like magnesium.
 Our food, supplement, and activity choices help protect bone strength and structural flexibility to help prevent injury and speed healing.

 Earth-Friendly Eating for Personal & Planetary Health

 Our food choices really do matter.
-One thing we can do to protect our own health and the health of the planet is to eat less meat and less processed foods — to reduce our carbon footprint and also to conserve water.
-Our best food choices are: fresh, whole, unprocessed; local in season; organically grown; and lower on the food chain (plant foods; smaller fish, animals).
+Eating lower on the food chain (more plant foods and smaller fish & animals) not only helps to reduce global warming and to conserve limited water supplies, but also reduces our exposure to environmental toxins that increase our risk of disease.
+Our best food choices are: fresh, whole, unprocessed; local in season; organically grown.
 If processed, the best choices are: those with fewer ingredients (less than 5) and less packaging.
-It’s also a good idea to be wary of food products with very long shelf lives, and those with ingredients you cannot pronounce or that make health claims.
 Preparing our own food and sharing it with family and friends is nourishing to our bodies and nurturing to our spirits.